 The design of icons is similar to any vector design except that it is expected that the icon will be seen with a quite small size, and, thus, it has to be sufficiently thick and not very detailed in order to be distiguishable when shown with smaller sizes.
 This is also applicable to any other objects that will appear with a small size.

-The icons symbolizing the contents of most pages in this site as well as the first page design were all inspired by the "4 options vector created by rorozoa".
-Even though nearly the whole original design was a good fit here, the forth option was not quite adequate for this page.
-The design of the new item was created from scratch by applying the same technique used in the previous items.
-Also a new icon to symbolize Vector Art was conceived and shown on the left.
+The icons symbolizing the contents of all pages in this site as well as in the landing page are all SVG vector artworks with characters from TinTin comic books.
+The landing page design was inspired from "4 options vector created by rorozoa".
+Even though nearly the whole original design was a good fit, it was slightly redesigned, some new options were created and a new item was designed from scratch by applying the same technique used in the original artwork.
+This exemplifies the versatility of vector graphics, allowing to reuse existing vector artworks, and to redesign, to modify, and to add brand new elements to them, while conserving the underlying style.